gitblit-org/gitblit-docker/hub-readme.md

 # Image Variants
 The `gitblit/gitblit` images come in multiple flavors.

+## `gitblit/gitblit:latest`

+This is the current release and as such the same as `gitblit/gitblit:<version>`.

+## `gitblit/gitblit:nightly`

+This image represents the latest development snapshot.
+It is build nightly from the head of the development branch when there were new commits.
+You can use this image to try out the current development state of Gitblit.

 ## `gitblit/gitblit:<version>`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container, as well as the base to build other images off of.